0x3f666/CoFi-JIT/README.md

 ```bash
 python demo.py --model <mode> [--retrieve <method>] [--example_num <number>]
 ```
-Then, you will get the "sim_token.txt" and "sim_semantic.txt", representing the similarities based on semantic.
+Then, you will get the "sim_token.txt" and "sim_semantic.txt", representing the similarities based on semantics.

 **Options:**
 - `--model`: Required.
 Choose between: